 100 mile Bingham Built Gravel Gruel

-Tour de Steamboat is excited to offer a 100-mile gravel route this year.
 Riders will head out of town on pavement over Rabbit Ears Pass before turning right onto dirt into the Buffalo Park.
-This route heads through National Forest land coming out to an aid station at the bottom of Gore Pass.
-Riders will travel along Highway 134 for a few miles before hitting the dirt again returning to Steamboat Springs via Lynx Pass, Stagecoach Reservoir, Sarvis Creek and County Road 14.
+This route heads through National Forest land coming out to at the bottom of Gore Pass.
+Riders will travel along Highway 134 for a few miles before hitting the dirt again returning to Steamboat Springs via Lynx Pass, Stagecoach Reservoir, Sarvis Creek, and County Road 14.
 Riders return via pavement to Steamboat on River Road.
 E-bikes are NOT permitted.

 Before registering for the gravel ride keep in mind the following:

 - This is an extremely remote area.
 Always be aware of the distance to the next checkpoint, and be prepared to travel that distance with the supplies you carry.

-- Minimum tire size recommended is 34 mm.
+- The minimum tire size recommended is 34 mm.

 - Participants are responsible for their personal well-being and will have to make their own informed decisions.
 If you do not feel you are prepared to meet such a challenge, please consider an alternative route.